These are the files used by a typical SuperMemo installation:

 - font - true type font files that will be installed in Windows first time the collection is run.
 Upon installing, the font file is renamed with an underline in front of the name.
 For example hiragana.ttf will be renamed to _hiragana.ttf

 - temp - temporary files used by SuperMemo.
 You can always delete this folder.
-Note, however, that you will lose user recordings generated in pronunciation exercises (option Sound : Panel : Recorder on the sound component's menu).
-Note: if you open temp.rtf in MS Word, SuperMemo will not be able to use RTF components due to the fact that MS Word locks files it uses. about.jpg is the file used by the SuperMemo splash screen when you start the program
+Note, however, that you will lose user recordings generated in pronunciation exercises (option Recorder on the sound component's menu).
+Note: if you open temp.rtf in MS Word, SuperMemo will not be able to use RTF components due to the fact that MS Word locks files it uses. about.jpg is the file uses by SuperMemo splash screen when you start the program

 - recover - folder used by SuperMemo to store stray files located by SuperMemo while running File : Repair collection.
 This folder can be deleted.
 However, it is recommended that you inspect its content as it may be indicative of problems with your collection

-- help - SuperMemo help in the HTML format.
+- help - SuperMemo help in HTML format.
 This help does not have to be installed if you can view CHM files on your computer.
-In the latter case, use Tools : Options : SuperMemo : Help system : Microsoft Help (CHM) to use smhelp.chm in the BIN subfolder (see above)
+In the latter case, use Tools : Options : SuperMemo : Help system : Microsoft Help to use smhelp.chm in the bin subfolder (see above)